 JPN-100.
-Basic Japanese I (Fall).
+Basic Japanese I (Winter).
 This is the first series of courses in Japanese designed for students with no knowledge of the language.
 The emphasis is on speaking, listening, reading, writing, and culture supported by communicative practice.

 JPN-101.
-Basic Japanese II (Winter).
+Basic Japanese II (Spring).
 A continuation of JPN-100.
 Prerequisite: JPN-100 or equivalent.

 JPN-102.
-Basic Japanese III (Spring).
+Basic Japanese III (not offered 2012-13).
 A continuation of JPN-101.
 Prerequisite: JPN 101 or equivalent.

 JPN-200.
 Intermediate Japanese I (Fall).
 This course will further develop the student's Japanese proficiency by introducing more complex grammatical structures, idiomatic expressions, and additional kanji characters.
 Lesson materials incorporate various forms of Japanese culture.
 Prerequisite: JPN-102 or equivalent.
+CC: LCC